ShiraLotan/React-JSON-URL/README.md

 App Design:

 1. App component is the main container for the entire App.

-2. App hold ErrorUrl, SiteJson, SiteUrl components.
+2. App hold ErrorUrl, SiteJson, SiteUrl, JsonItem, SingleItemArr components.

 3. Cross-Origin Resource Sharing (CORS) - is used to determine whether or not the resource can be accessed by content operating within the current origin.
 Since the server is not under my control, I configured it to allow any site to access it by using the * wildcard.
 The wildcard will only works for requests made with the crossorigin attribute set to anonymous.

 4. To allow any site to make CORS requests without using the * wildcard, the server must read the value of the request's Origin header and use that value to set Access-Control-Allow-Origin, and must also set a Vary: Origin header to indicate that some headers are being set dynamically depending on the origin.

-5. External libraries: Bootstrap, react-json-tree
+5. External libraries: Bootstrap, bootstrap-icons

 6. Please make sure to enter a valid URL to prevent 404 error

 7. Any result back from the server (404, 500, etc...) is considered a successful request from the promise point of view.

+8. If you are using API that returns a big JSON, hold on a few minutes and let the App to build the JSON structure.